arielscarpinelli/linkedin-inbox-exporter/README.md

 This will by default export your entire Messages folder from your inbox and save it in a filed called inbox.csv (you can save in other formats like JSON and XML, check http://doc.scrapy.org/en/latest/topics/feed-exports.html)

 You can optionally specify the `-a folder=` parameter with the values:
-- messages: Your messages inbox
+- `messages` Your messages inbox
-- invitations: Invitations you recieved
+- `invitations` Invitations you recieved
-- sent: Your sent items
+- `sent` Your sent items
-- archive: Your archived items
+- `archive` Your archived items
-- trash: Your items in trash
+- `trash` Your items in trash

 There is also the `-a sub_filter=` paramter wich allows you to filter down the retrived values for messages, archive, and trash folders:
-- unread: only the unread messages
+- `unread` only the unread messages
-- read: only the read messages
+- `read` only the read messages
-- inmail: only inmail messages
+- `inmail` only inmail messages
-- blocked: only blocked messages
+- `blocked` only blocked messages

 And in case you are retriving the sent folder you can use `-a sub_filter=` with the folowing values:
-- message: only messages
+- `message` only messages
-- invitation: only invitations
+- `invitation` only invitations
-- userStarred: only messages you starred
+- `userStarred` only messages you starred
-- inmail: only messages sent thru inmail
+- `inmail` only messages sent thru inmail

 A filtered example: